django-cms/django-cms/cms/docs/plugins.md

 	class Picture(models.Model):
 		gallery = models.ForeignKey(Gallery)
 		image = models.ImageField(upload_to="uploads/images/")
-		description = models.CharField(max_lenght=60)
+		description = models.CharField(max_length=60)

-And we want to display this gallery between two text blocks.
+and that you want to display this gallery between two text blocks.
-We can do this with a cms plugin.
+You can do this with a CMS plugin.
-To create a cms plugin you need two components: A CMSPlugin model and a cms_plugins.py
+To create a CMS plugin you need two components: a CMSPlugin model and a cms_plugins.py file.

 Plugin Model
 ------------

-First create a model that links the gallery:
+First create a model that links to the gallery via a ForeignKey field:

 	from cms.models import CMSPlugin

 	class GalleryPlugin(CMSPlugin):
 		gallery = models.ForeignKey(Gallery)

-Be sure to extend from CMSPlugin instead of models.Model.
+Be sure that your model inherits the CMSPlugin class.
 The plugin model can have any fields it wants.
 They are the fields that get displayed if you edit the plugin.

 cms_plugins.py
 --------------

-After that create in the application folder (the same the models.py is) a cms_plugins.py
+After that create in the application folder (the same one where models.py is) a cms_plugins.py file.

 In there write the following: